steven-klein/portfolio/docs/websites.md

 This site has seen a few changes over the years and now has reduced functionality, but the core JavaScript has proven to be surprisingly robust.
 With the AJAX methods being written in the peak of the jQuery era it serves as a reminder to take your time planning the feature set so the execution and maintenance are as smooth as possible.

 __Tags__
-HTML5, JavaScript, jQuery, AJAX, UI, Design, Theming, WordPress, Bedrock, WordPoser, Responsive
+HTML5, JavaScript, jQuery, AJAX, UI, Design, Theming, PHP, WordPress, Bedrock, WordPoser, Responsive